teenylasers/eggshell/README.md

-# Things and also stuff
+# Things

+This fork adds a rigid body dynamics simulator in `eggshell`.

+From the master branch, we inherit
+- `doccer` is a documentation tool for latex-style docs in html
+- `toolkit` contains build, visualization, error checking, and other tools
+- `rama` is an FEM electromagnetic simulator.
 For rama documentation refer to [ramasimulator.org](http://ramasimulator.org).

 ## Build instructions (all platforms)